cozy/cozy-doctypes/docs/io.cozy.settings.md

 - `passphrase_kdf_iterations`: {int} the number of iterations to derive the master key from the password
 - `passphrase_hint`: {string} a message displayed in bitwarden clients to help the user finding again their password
 - `security_stamp`: {string} a value changed when the password is modified, to ensure that bitwarden clients don't send ciphers encrypted with the old password
-- `key`: {string} the key used to encrypt ciphers, its-self encrypted with the master key
+- `key`: {string} the key used to encrypt ciphers, itself encrypted with the master key
 - `public_key`: {string} the public key of the user for the cozy organization
 - `private_key`: {string} the private key of the user for the cozy organization (encrypted)
 - `encrypted_organization_key`: {string} the key to encrypt/decrypt the ciphers in the Cozy organization (encrypted)